Bora İkiler, LL.M. - May 26, 2017

 Mobile phone operator, Turkcell İletişim Hizmetleri A.Ş. (“Turkcell”), was alleged to have abused its dominant market position via actions towards distributers and dealers.
-MTK is an individual a person who submitted information against Turkcell to the Board at the preliminary investigation stage.
-He attended a complainants’ meeting with the case-handlers and made statements against Turkcell.
+At the preliminary stage, a Turkcell’s dealer’s employee (“the Employee”) attended a complainants’ meeting with the case-handlers and made statements against Turkcell.
 The Board ultimately ruled against Turkcell in June 2011, fining the company 91,942,343 Turkish Lira (decision number 11-34/742-230).

-The Authority’s legal department asked the Board to provide an opinion on whether MTK’s statements would change the merits of the case, as well as an assessment of MTK’s wrongful acts within the Competition Law’s scope.
+The Authority’s legal department asked the Board to provide an opinion on whether the Employee’s statements would change the merits of the case, as well as an assessment of the Employee’s wrongful acts within the Competition Law’s scope.

-The Board reviewed the investigation report and concluded that it was satisfied that MTK’s misleading statements had not impacted the decision’s outcome.
+The Board reviewed the investigation report and concluded that it was satisfied that the Employee’s misleading statements had not impacted the decision’s outcome.
 It noted that:

-– MTK was not one of the complainants in the case.
+– Employee was not one of the complainants in the case.

-– Neither MTK’s name, nor the company which he acted as an unauthorized signatory for (Bilgi Teknoloji Telefon Sistemleri Tesksil San.
-Ltd. Şti., “Biltek”), were included in the investigation report.
+– Neither employee’s name, nor the company which he acted as an unauthorized signatory for were included in the investigation report.

 – The decision was based on extensive assessment and analysis of information and documents from: